 Supported machine types

-GCP offers Compute Engine instance types that are certified by SAP to match sizing requirements when you're deploying S/4HANA.
-For more information about sizing on GCP and the machine types that are supported, see the following pages:
+Google Cloud offers Compute Engine instance types that are certified by SAP to match sizing requirements when you're deploying S/4HANA.
+For more information about sizing on Google Cloud and the machine types that are supported, see the following pages:

-SAP provides a certified list of GCP configurations for SAP HANA on its website as well.
+SAP provides a certified list of Google Cloud configurations for SAP HANA on its website as well.
 For more details, see the Find Certified IaaS Platforms page in the SAP HANA Hardware Directory.